RobinBol/io.everythingsmart/README.txt

 Other versions might work as well but haven't been tested.

-Disclaimer: this app is published with consent from Everything Smart.
-However, it is created on a voluntary basis and has no direct affiliation with Everything Smart.
+Disclaimer: this app is published with consent from Everything Smart Technology Ltd. However, it is created on a voluntary basis and has no direct affiliation with Everything Smart Technology Ltd.